Today's Articles

 Elmer S.Campbell

 Elmer Campbell was born on this date in 1906.
-He was Black cartoonist.
+He was a Black cartoonist.

-Elmer Simms Campbell was born in St. Louis, and while still attending high school, he won a nationwide contest in cartooning.
+Elmer Simms Campbell was born in St. Louis.
+While still in high school, he won a nationwide cartooning contest.
 He later studied at the University of Chicago and the Art Institute of Chicago.
-He then worked as a Red Cap railroad dining-car waiter, amusing himself by drawing caricatures of the passenger.
-One of them was so impressed with his work, he gave him a job in a commercial-art studio in St. Louis.
+He then worked as a Red Cap railroad dining-car waiter, amusing himself by drawing caricatures of the passengers.
+One of them was so impressed with his work that he gave him a job in a commercial art studio in St. Louis.

-Campbell later moved to New York City, where he worked for an advertising agency while gradually infusing himself as a regular contributor to various humor magazines.
+Campbell later moved to New York City, where he worked for an advertising agency while gradually becoming a regular contributor to various humor magazines.

 In 1933, Esquire (the magazine) was established, and Campbell became its foremost cartoonist, with as many as a dozen drawings in an issue.
 His work was also published in Cosmopolitan, The New Yorker, and Playboy.
 He is best known for his representations of voluptuous women, frequently in a harem setting.

-The first Black to publish his work in general-circulation magazines, Elmer Campbell died Jan.
-27, 1971 in White Plains, New York.
+The first Black to publish his work in general-circulation magazines, Elmer Campbell died on Jan.
+27, 1971, in White Plains, New York.

 The Encyclopedia of African American Heritage